crcn/tandem-old/packages/tandem-app/README.md

 HIGH PRIO:

 - [ ] Native elements pane
+- [ ] artboards should automatically be layed out if they're close to one another
+  - [ ] do not allow artboards to overlap

 - [ ] Components panes
   - [ ] DND elements to other elements